apoapse1/Librum-for-Skyrim-VR/Strategy_Guide.md

 # Character Creation
 ## Appearance and Race
-If you boot up Librum and create a new game, you'll find yourself in the new character creation area -- the [Realm of Lorkhan](https://www.nexusmods.com/skyrimspecialedition/mods/18223) -- looking at the [RaceMenu](https://www.nexusmods.com/skyrimspecialedition/mods/19080) menu.
+If you boot up Librum and create a new game, you'll find yourself in the new character creation area -- the [Nightmare of Lorkhan](https://www.nexusmods.com/skyrimspecialedition/mods/46649) -- looking at the [RaceMenu](https://www.nexusmods.com/skyrimspecialedition/mods/19080) menu.
 Before finalizing your race and appearance, here are the details you need to know:

-***Race Abilites.*** Race abilities are given by EnaiSiaion's popular [Imperious](https://www.nexusmods.com/skyrimspecialedition/mods/1315) mod, with two modifications.
+***Race Abilites.*** Race abilities are given by [Legacy - A Race Overhaul](https://www.nexusmods.com/skyrimspecialedition/mods/36415), with two modifications.
 Argonians are 50% resistant to _water damage_, and Orcs are 50% resistant to _earth damage_.
 These are new damage types introduced by [Elemental Destruction Magic](https://www.nexusmods.com/skyrimspecialedition/mods/440), and you will encounter enemy mages who make use of them.
-For detailed information on racial abilities, see the [Imperious mod page](https://www.nexusmods.com/skyrimspecialedition/mods/1315); notably, once-a-day powers have been replaced with interesting passive abilities, and you can unlock an additional ability by completing a race-specific objective.
+For detailed information on racial abilities, see the [Legacy mod page](https://www.nexusmods.com/skyrimspecialedition/mods/36415); notably, once-a-day powers have been replaced with interesting passive abilities that enemies will have too.

 There are a few non-ability-related differences between the various races.
 Importantly, _beast races cannot wear shoes_.
 In addition to locking them out of certain enchantments (e.g., muffle), this gives both Khajiits and Argonians a higher susceptibility to frostbite.
 You'll need to find alternate solutions, like magical spells or avoiding Skyrim's northern reaches, in order to avoid the cold.